 Agreed Mike…Speaker Pelosi won that round impressively but like my dad used to say, ‘It’s a 12 round fight’.

 Politics aside, for Pure MMTers, that GoFundMe which Mike Morris mentioned, is another perfect example of using creative pen strokes, not keystrokes, to unlock would-be unproductive savings dollars and looping them back into the functional economy—the modern monetary solution needed in an age of PayGo and rising wealth inequality fed by ‘more deficits’.

-Another thing that the entire MMT community ignored (or completely missed) is that there has been NO DEBT LIMIT for almost a year.
+Another thing that the entire MMT community ignored or completely missed is that there has been NO DEBT LIMIT for almost a year.
+The ‘Current Statutory Debt Limit’ as of December 31, 2018 was ZERO DOLLARS—meaning that federal debt was NOT subject a limit AT ALL.
 This is yet another glimpse of the future, where the Modern Monetary ‘Formality’ of having a debt limit is disposed of and the Modern Monetary Theory enters the final stages to become the Modern Monetary Reality.